 The snow snake is known to exist in the continent of North America, even before the arrival of the European colonizers.
-Serpentius Niveus is often referred as white snake, which thrives best in the cold region of the globe.
-They have ice like eyes that turn into burning red or ruby color when they are excited.
-The length of the snake might vary, but in general they are about 3-6 feet long.
-The entire back side of the body of snow snake remains under a thin layer of shining white or yellow fur, while the belly bears scales that do not reflect light.
+Serpentine Niveus is often referred to as a white snake, which thrives best in the cold region of the globe.
+They have ice-like eyes that turn into burning red or ruby color when they are excited.
+The length of the snake might vary, but in general, they are about 3-6 feet long.
+The entire back side of the body of a snow snake remains under a thin layer of shining white or yellow fur, while the belly bears scales that do not reflect light.
 The tiny mouth of this snake bears venomous fangs.

 Many skiers have, of late, complained about coming across the almost invisible snow snakes during their snowboarding and skiing trips.